Til forsiden

 Calendula is forgiving and resilient, much like a long-distance runner.

-How to Collect Seeds
+How to collect seeds:

 If you allow some flowers to mature fully:

-The petals will fall, and the seed head dries and curls into crescent-shaped seeds.Let them dry completely on the plant.
-Collect and store in a paper envelope.
+• The petals will fall, and the seed head dries and curls into crescent-shaped seeds.

 You can re-sow next year, or share with friends!